erwstout/hotdog-boyz-discord-app/README.md

 - hotdog listener

   Listens for the word `hotdog` and adds a 🌭 reaction, as well as a reply to the user who mentioned the word.

+- PUBG Stats

+  Allows you to get Lifetime stats for your Steam PUBG username.
+Use `!hotdog pubg help` for usage instructions.